 In the US, regulation of the practice medicine is a state prerogative.
-Based upon one of the earliest precepts of the establishment of the federal government in the United States, states retain the power to regulate that which occurs solely within their borders.
-Physicians must be licensed in the state in which they practice and must adhere to that state's mandates.
+Based upon one of the earliest precepts of the establishment of the federal government in the United States, states retain the power to regulate much of what occurs solely within their borders.
+Physicians are licensed in the state in which they practice and must adhere to that state's mandates.
 So, can a physician legally serve a patient in need of their specialty if they reside outside of their jurisdiction?

 The short answer: no. For purposes of determining the regulatory authority, the place of service for a medical encounter is deemed the location of the patient.
 Almost every state has historically prohibited an out-of-state physician from advising a patient located (even temporarily) in their state.
 When a remote physician issues a diagnosis or treatment plan to a patient who is not in the same state, they are typically violating the law.

 The prohibition of a physician to provide treatment to a patient beyond the border of the state in which the physician practices began to de facto erode with Alexander Graham Bell’s invention of the telephone.
 Although usually below the radar of regulators, a physician who discusses treatment even with his or her own patient while that patient is traveling out of the state may be violating the law.
 Now with the high-speed secure communication provided by the internet and telemedicine’s widespread acceptance, it feels archaic to limit the legality of a video consult to only occur within a state’s borders.